ava-labs/avalanche-sdk-typescript/sdk/README.md

 Validation errors can also occur when either method arguments or data returned from the server do not match the expected format.
 The `SDKValidationError` that is thrown as a result will capture the raw value that failed validation in an attribute called `rawValue`.
 Additionally, a `pretty()` method is available on this error that can be used to log a nicely formatted multi-line string since validation errors can list many issues and the plain error string may be difficult read when debugging.

-In some rare cases, the SDK can fail to get a response from the server or even make the request due to unexpected circumstances such as network conditions:
+In some rare cases, the SDK can fail to get a response from the server or even make the request due to unexpected circumstances such as network conditions.
+These types of errors are captured in the `models/errors/httpclienterrors.ts` module:

 | HTTP Client Error                                    | Description                                          |
 | ---------------------------------------------------- | ---------------------------------------------------- |